SjurSutterudSagen/keyboard-trainer/README.md

 Made because I needed a project to practice using my Ergonomic Split Keyboard on, and since I also wanted to practice and use AI for more complex tasks.

-Still very much a work-in-progress.
+Still very much a work-in-progress, and currently not really working.

 ## Features